Parenting three children is oddly similar to carefully looking both ways before crossing the street, and then getting hit by an airplane.

-I suppose when your uterus starts favoring multiplication over addition, thereby bringing forth two children at a time into the world when your oldest is hardly two, then it's normal to feel this way?
+I suppose when your uterus starts favoring multiplication over addition, thereby bringing forth two children at a time into the world when your oldest is only two, then it's normal to feel this way?

 And quite possibly, time to stop having children altogether?

 Not sure, and I wouldn't know the difference anyways, but that doesn't change the fact that there is a peculiar normality that exists when you are parenting for the first, second and third time around.

 In fact, I've discovered that the extent to which my heart enlarges, and my capacity to love noticeably increases with each additional child, it is also directly and inversely proportional to the degree to which I give a shit.

 About the small things, that is.